 What Do Installation, Maintenance, and Repair Worker Do?

-Are There Job Opportunities for Installation, Maintenance, and Repair Workers?
+Job Demand for Installation, Maintenance, and Repair Workers

-In the United States, there were 175,800 jobs for Installation, Maintenance, and Repair Worker in 2016.
+In 2016, there was an estimated number of 175,800 jobs in the United States for Installation, Maintenance, and Repair Worker.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 14,500 new jobs for Installation, Maintenance, and Repair Worker by 2026.
-The BLS estimates 18,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 18,700 job openings in this field each year.

 The states with the most job growth for Installation, Maintenance, & Repair Worker are Utah, Florida, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Installation, Maintenance, & Repair Worker
+How Much Does an Installation, Maintenance, & Repair Worker Make?

 The salary for Installation, Maintenance, and Repair Workers ranges between about $24,630 and $65,120 a year.